OxPuRe/countdown-website/README.md

 2. Click "Admin" and enter the password (default: `admin123`)
 3. Add, edit, or delete countdowns using the admin panel
 4. Watch your countdowns update in real-time!

-## Admin Password

-The default admin password is `admin123`.
-You can change this in the `script.js` file by modifying the `adminPassword` variable.

 ## Technologies Used